 Sunday 10:00 am Self-Publishing 2016 What’s new in self-publishing? (with Michael W. Lucas, Jen Haeger, Christopher Purrett, and Robert Kroese)

 Is that a great con schedule or what?
 Cool people on interesting panels is exactly what I’m here for.

-About the author: Alex Kourvo writes short stories under her own name and near-future thrillers under the pen name M.H.
-Mead.
+About the author: Alex Kourvo writes short stories and novels.
 She loves meeting other people in her tribe almost as much as she loves writing.